nandrell/nandrell/README.md

 </div>

 <div align="center">
-Feel free to leave comments and suggestions🔥
+Feel free to leave comments and suggestions🔥 or don't

 </div>